SreesaranK/Task-Management-Application/README.md

 ---

 ## Features
-- Add tasks with date, time, and priority
+- Add tasks with a date, time, and priority

-- View tasks (Today, Upcoming, Past)
+- Hour validation from 01 to 12

+- Minute validation from 00 to 59

+- Edit tasks directly from the task list

+- Save or cancel task edits

-- Mark tasks as completed
+- Mark tasks as completed or undo completion

 - Delete tasks

-- Priority system (High / Medium / Low)
+- Separate sections for today, upcoming, and past tasks

+- Task status indicators: Pending, Completed, Missed, and Due Soon

-- Live task statistics
+- Task statistics dashboard

-- Data stored using LocalStorage
-- Fully responsive design
+- Light and dark mode

+- Mobile-responsive layout

+- Browser local storage for saved tasks

 ---